uw-cmg/MAST/MAST/doc/source/5_0_runningmast.rst

 *  mastoutput: Contains all queue output from running the MAST monitor on the queue, including a printout of the ingredient statuses for all recipes in the $MAST_SCRATCH directory
 *  submitlist: The list of all ingredient folders to be submitted to the queue
 *  submitted: A list of all ingredients submitted to the queue the last time the MAST monitor ran

-*  mast.log and archive.<timestamp>.log: contains MAST runtime information
+*  mast.log and archive.<timestamp>.log: contains MAST runtime information.
+The default setting is INFO level.
+To also see DEBUG level information, set environment variable MAST_DEBUG, for example, ``export MAST_DEBUG=1``.

 Every file except ``submitlist`` can be periodically deleted to save space.